billsix/cprogrammingbook/doc/08-Specialized.rst

     func func_name(){ /*....*/ }

-If a typedef of a particular identifier is in scope, that identifer may not be used as the formal parameter of a function.
+If a typedef of a particular identifier is in scope, that identifier may not be used as the formal parameter of a function.
 This is because something like the following declaration causes a problem: